Ĉu vi parolas Esperanton?

 How to learn any language

-the-esperanto-language-what-is-it-and-why-learn-it-in-2023-video-mosalinguaHave you ever wondered why it seems like some people pick up languages much more easily than others?
+what-is-esperanto-and-why-should-you-learn-this-language-mosalinguaHave you ever wondered why it seems like some people pick up languages much more easily than others?

 News flash: those people aren’t any smarter than you are, and they don’t have any kind of special gift for language learning, either.
 It’s all because of the methods they use.
 Practicing with the latest and most effective techniques, along with a few expert tips, is a recipe for success.